-We aim to make this whole process as barrier free as possible, but there are inevitably some ‘Rules’ for applicants.
+We aim to make this whole process as barrier-free as possible, but there are inevitably some ‘Rules’ for both applicants and voters..
+You can read these below and download the full guidance notes here (PDF).
 Please make contact to discuss any queries that arise.

 - Your project will benefit the community / people of Leith.

 - Groups can only make one application in total.

 - Your project will be a new project, a development or a significant new element – not just ‘more of the same’ or a continuation of long-standing activities.

 - Your project will be completed within one year (by 31 March 2021)

 - Your project will fit within the Theme for 2019-2020

 - You will attend the Voting Event on 1 February 2020 to tell voters about your project.

 - If needed, you must show evidence that you have appropriate permission, insurance, Disclosure Scotland checks etc.